 - 4.1.
 The GMEC is charged with the following responsibilities and oversight: - 4.1.1.
-The ACGME accreditation status of the sponsoring institution and each of its ACGME-accredited programs; - 4.1.2.
+ACGME accreditation status of the sponsoring institution and each of its ACGME-accredited programs; - 4.1.2.
 The quality of the GME learning and working environment within the sponsoring institution, each of its ACGME accredited programs, and its participating sites; - 4.1.3.
-The quality of educational experiences in each ACGME accredited program that lead to measurable achievement of educational outcomes as identified in the ACGME Institutional Requirements; Common and Specialty-specific Program Requirements; - 4.1.4.
-The ACGME-accredited program(s)' annual program evaluations and self-studies; and - 4.1.5.
+The quality of educational experiences in each ACGME-accredited program that lead to measurable achievement of educational outcomes as identified in the ACGME Institutional Requirements and Common and Specialty/Subspecialty-specific Program Requirements: - 4.1.4.
+The annual program evaluation and self-study of each ACGME-accredited program; and - 4.1.5.
 All processes related to reductions and closures of individual ACGME-accredited programs, major participating sites, and the sponsoring institution. - 4.1.6.
 The provision of summary information of patient safety reports to residents, fellows, faculty members, and other clinical staff members.
 At a minimum, this oversight must include verification that such summary information is being provided. - 4.2.
-GMEC must review and approve the following items: - Institutional GME policies and procedures - Annual recommendations to the sponsoring institution's administration regarding resident/fellow stipends and benefits - Applications for ACGME accreditation of new programs - Requests for permanent changes in resident/fellow complement - Major changes in each of its ACGME-accredited programs' structure or duration of education - Additions and deletions of each of its ACGME-accredited programs' participating sites - Appointment of new program directors - Progress reports requested by a review committee - Responses to Clinical Learning Environment Review (CLER) reports - Requests for exceptions to clinical and educational work hour requirements - Voluntary withdrawal of ACGME program accreditation - Requests for appeal of an adverse action by a review committee; and - Appeal presentations to an ACGME Appeals Panel. - 4.3.
+GMEC must review and approve the following items: - Institutional GME policies and procedures - Annual recommendations to the sponsoring institution's administration regarding resident/fellow stipends and benefits - Applications for ACGME accreditation of new programs - Requests for permanent changes in the resident/fellow complement - Major changes in the structure or duration of education for each of its ACGMEaccredited programs - Additions and deletions of participating sites for each of its ACGME-accredited programs - Appointment of new program directors - Progress reports requested by a review committee - Responses to Clinical Learning Environment Review (CLER) reports - Requests for exceptions to clinical and educational work hour requirements - Voluntary withdrawal of ACGME program accreditation - Requests for appeal of an adverse action by a review committee - Appeal presentations to an ACGME appeals panel - 4.3.
 The GMEC must demonstrate effective oversight of the sponsoring institution's accreditation through an Annual Institutional Review (AIR).
 See the GME/GMEC Annual Institution and Program Review Policy. - 4.4.
-The GMEC must identify institutional performance indicators for the AIR, to include at a minimum: - The most recent ACGME institutional letter of notification - Results of ACGME surveys of residents/fellows and core faculty members - Each of its ACGME-accredited programs' ACGME accreditation information, including accreditation statuses and citations
+The GMEC must identify institutional performance indicators for the AIR, to include, at a minimum: - The most recent ACGME institutional letter of notification; - Results of ACGME surveys of residents/fellows and core faculty members; and - ACGME accreditation information for each of its ACGME-accredited programs, including accreditation statuses and citations.